iclectic/readtrail/README.md

 ## Licence

 No licence has been added yet.
-If you plan to open source this, add a licence file and update this section.
+Until you add a licence, you should assume this project is not licensed for reuse.